Complexity of Training ReLU Neural Network: Main Results

 We also study this problem under over-parameterization.
 Structural understanding of 2-ReLU NN yields an easy algorithm to solve training problem for N-ReLU neural network over N data points.
+In fact, the problem can be easily reduced to a single hidden layer NN.

-\begin{theorem} Given data, $\{x^i, y^i\}_{i \in [N]}$, then the training problem for $N$-ReLU NN has a poly(N,d) randomized algorithm, where $N$ is the number of data-points and $d$ is the dimension of input. \end{theorem} A proof of this Theorem is presented in Appendix~\ref{sec:poly2}.
+\begin{proposition} Given data, $\{x^i, y^i\}_{i \in [N]}$ (where we assume that $x^i$s are distinct), then the training problem for $N$-ReLU NN has a poly(N,d)-time randomized algorithm, where $N$ is the number of data-points and $d$ is the dimension of input. \end{proposition} The proof of this proposition is by first reducing the problem to that of training a single hidden layer network with $N$ nodes on a dataset of size $N$.
+Then a polynomial time algorithm from \cite{CSMBO16} is applied for interpolating the data.
+The precise details are presented in Appendix \ref{apx_lemma_N_node}.